emgong/double-takes/app/posts/2017-08-26-locking-with-promises.md

   url: "http://twitter.com/neall"
 ---

-I recently had occasion to hand-promisify the [`prompt`][prompt] library and ran in to a funny problem.
-Can you guess what went wrong?
+[`prompt`][prompt] is a node library to accept text input in the terminal.
+It exposes a traditional node-callback-style API.
+I recently had occasion to promisify it and ran in to a funny problem.
+Here is what I initially wrote:

 [prompt]: https://www.npmjs.com/package/prompt